wpengine/base-images-public/README.md

 # base-images-public

-This repo just contains base images we don't care about keeping private.
-Usually hosted on dockerhub with automated builds.
+This repository contains Dockerfiles and configuration scripts for Docker images containing various utilities.
+The resulting images are typically hosted on Docker Hub via automated builds.